tcolgate/tcolgate.github.io/content/blog/seasonal.md

 More traffic sample can help us tighten the our prediction.
 There is a further problem however.
-Just as our morning traffic and evening traffic are different, there are likely to be similar differences between individual days.
-Few of us feel the same on a Monday morning as we do on a saturday evening, and that shows up in our data.
+Just as our morning traffic and evening traffic are different, there are likely to be similar differences between individual days.If our weekend traffic differs in volume or shape from our weekday traffic, our calculation are off.
+Our alerts are likely to fire on Saturday, and fail to fire on a Monday morning.
+(This is caused by our sample points not actually being from a normal distribution.)
 We may see more correlation if we choose similar hours in each week, rather than simply each day.

 One limitation you may run into with Prometheus, if trying to extend too far into the past, is with its retention periods.
 Prometheus is designed for